bootstarted/flowtip/README.md

 </FlowTip>
 ```

-The `target` and `parent` properties specifies the position and dimension of the tooltip's
+The `target` and `parent` properties specifies the position and dimension of the tooltip's target and parent as calculated by `getBoundingClientRect()`:
-target and parent, and for `parent` scroll positions should be included as well:

 ```
 targetProperties = {